Technology has revolutionized teaching and learning. Lectures and seminars no longer have to be confined to the classroom.

 Digital learning technology is there to help students – whenever they happen to need it.

-12. In 2016, 41% of US teachers stated the lack of training was the biggest barrier to increasing the use of educational tech in their classrooms.
+12. 41% of US teachers stated the lack of training was the biggest barrier to increasing the use of educational tech in their classrooms.

 This is especially true for older teachers, whose training predates the widespread use of educational technologies.

-13. In 2015, 49% of students worldwide stated they had taken an online course in the preceding 12 months.
+13. 49% of students worldwide stated they had taken an online course in the preceding 12 months.

 Online education statistics reveal the figure was up from 46% in 2013.
 Would you like to learn German?
 Or perhaps coding?
 With online courses, the sky’s the limit!